Updated: Dec 9, 2021

 In the seventeenth century, botanist Juan Balme described the beautiful Cuetlaxochtil: "The flower is tiny, like the bougainvillea, but is surrounded by bracts that appear to shield or shields to protect it, with big green leaves turning red are to those of blood, of which the Indians obtained by grinding, cooking and filtration, especially heated dye, which stained purple amaranth and cotton fibers.
 The aqueous juice of the plant, like milk, drew healing substances in preparations for fever cleverly designed.”

-May the beautiful cuetlaxochitl bring light, healing, and peace to your heart and to your home this holiday season.
+However, you celebrate the holidays, may the virtues of our venerable cuetlaxochitl bring light, healing, and peace to your heart and to your home.

 Artist Credit: Jose Gonzalez (image on left), http://www.josegagonzalez.com/